In 1980, R.C., “Funkytown” by Lipps Inc peaked at number one on the pop singles chart.

 In 1980, “What's Your Hurry Darlin'” by Ironhorse peaked at number 89 on the U.S. pop singles chart.

-In 1986, “Bad Boy” by Miami Sound Machine peaked at number 10 on the Canada pop singles chart.
+In 1980, ✪✪ “Love Stinks” by The J. Geils Band peaked at number 38 on the U.S. pop singles chart.

 In 1980, “Draggin' You Down” by Streetheart peaked at number 78 on the Canada pop singles chart.

-In 1980, “Here Comes My Girl” by Tom Petty And The Heartbreakers peaked at number 82 on the Canada pop singles chart.
+In 1980, “Here Comes My Girl” by Tom Petty and The Heartbreakers peaked at number 82 on the Canada pop singles chart.

 In 1986, “If You Leave” by Orchestral Manoeuvres In The Dark peaked at number 5 on the Canada pop singles chart.